msgpo/gitwatch/README.md

 After that, you're done.

+## Using this to watch GitLab wikis.
+Gitlab and Github wikis use Gollum.
+Github has a nice API for tracking changes, you should use that if your wiki is there.
+Gitlab is a bit trickier.
+The repositories for wikis aren't exposed through the normal user interface, but they are available on the file system of the server.
+In order to clone them and use Gitwatch, login to your Gitlab server, go to the directory you want the cloned repo to reside, and then issue the following command:

+    git clone /var/opt/gitlab/git-data/repositories/YOUR-WIKI-NAME/

+The prompt will say "cloning into ....".
+After that you can go into that directory and issue 'git pull' commands via the Gitwatch run.sh to get the latest commits and generate alerts.

 ## Feedback and Roadmap
 This project is pretty much done.
 It serves the purpose it was needed for and there are no plans for improvement at this time.